Roy Roundtree

-Early life and high school
+Early life

 Roundtree started playing football on the Pee-Wee Dayton Flames in first grade.
 He played on the team until junior high, joined by his Michigan teammate Michael Shaw, who, because he was eight months older than Roundtree, played in a different level.
 Roundtree was a two-year starter at Belmont High School in Dayton, Ohio before he transferred to Trotwood-Madison High School, where the team's head football coach was retired National Football League player Maurice Douglass.

 As a freshman, he earned Dayton Daily News Athlete of the Week honors, but in 2004–05, Belmont was classified as an "academic emergency" by the state of Ohio because over a 25% of the students were considered to be "students with disabilities", and the school's standardized test scores were over 50 percent lower than the state benchmarks.
 With the dismal academic situation and a mediocre athletic program, Belmont left Roundtree dissatisfied, and he transferred to Trotwood before his junior year, where coach Douglass had earned a reputation for developing college ready football players, and where former Flames teammate Domonick Britt was playing quarterback.

 At Trotwood, he was a teammate of Shaw and Brandon Moore who would later join him at Michigan.
 As a junior in 2006, he posted 48 receptions for 851 yards, and as a senior, he totalled 868 on 52 catches.
 His four-year totals were 165 receptions for 2,637 yards and 28 touchdowns.
 As a senior, he was selected to the Division II first-team all-state squad, and named Ohio's offensive player of the year.
 He was also chosen to play in the Big 33 Football Classic, and ranked as the number 44, 89, and 104 wide receiver in the nation by Rivals.com, Scout.com, and ESPN, respectively.
 In that same year, Trotwood won their first playoff game since 1981, led by Roundtree's 13 receptions, 203 yards, and game-winning touchdown.
 Roundtree feels that his best game in high school was a 12-reception, 221-yard, 2-touchdown performance that helped his team overcome a 21–0 deficit.

 Roundtree had scholarship offers from Eastern Michigan, Illinois, Purdue, Nebraska and Miami.
 He was considered a Purdue commit until getting a late scholarship offer from Michigan, which was his preferred school.
 On signing day, his uncle convinced him to go to Michigan because of its winning tradition.
 The late switch led Purdue head coach Joe Tiller to cast aspersions on Michigan coach Rich Rodriguez, referring to him as a snake oil salesman.